mandelsoft/ocm-demo/README.md

 export OCMREPO=<your ocm repository to publish the component (<your-oci-repo>/<path-to-ocm-repo>), default ghcr.io/$(GITHUBORG)/ocm>
 ```

-the variable `TARGETREPO` is used for various purposes, it should not be set in the environment.
+Additionally, the variable `TARGETREPO` is used for various purposes, it should not be set in the environment.

 ## Operations

 All operations are covered by the `Makefile` provided by the project.
-It also shows the appropriate OCM commands.
+This demo will execute make targets for the command executions
+to offer as short as possible command lines.

+The Makefile provides a complete project setup for building the
+content and all live-cycle operations for the provided component
+version.

+The used OCM commands executed behind the scenes are shown in
+the output.
+Feel free to copy them and play with the arguments
+to execute different flavors.

+All temporary generated data will be generated in the `gen`
+folder of the project.
+Additionally, the folder `local` is used
+to generate non-volatile data like keys or installation
+configurations.
+These folders are excluded by `.gitignore`

 ### Building